thoughtspot/thoughtspot.github.io/_data-connect/reference/data-connect-insider-tips.md

 Unless you're trying to bring in relationships between tables with a data source, the recommendation is to create one data source load job per table.
 Doing this makes your data sources more flexible for if/when you need to change something (add a column, etc.)

 If you want to add a foreign key, do it using the TQL command ALTER TABLE, after the load has completed.
 This is often easier than trying to get relationships to come in with a data load, and it works even if the relationship you want to create does not exist in the source system.
-If use this method, you'll need to manually create the relationships using a TQL script, which you can run afterward the first data load.
+If use this method, you must manually create the relationships using a TQL script, which you can run afterward the first data load.

 ### Derived column names